 Widmar and Gloy add it is also important to consider the net costs of custom hire, an activity that can be viewed from both the perspective of generating additional revenue, or as an acquired service.

 “Because economic depreciation, repairs and custom hire are three annual equipment costs that are easier to track from year to year, we recommend keeping a close eye on those expenses as you measure and monitor your machinery investments over time,” Widmar says.

 One of the most important decisions that producers make is how to deploy their financial resources.
 Widmar and Gloy recommend creating a capital expenditure plan that includes short- and long-term machinery purchases.

-“Start simple by asking yourself what equipment you need to replace in 2020 and how much it will cost to make those upgrades,” Widmar says.
+“Start simple by asking yourself what equipment you need to replace and how much it will cost to make those upgrades,” Widmar says.
 “Once you have that number, you can plug it into your crop budget and start mapping out capital expenditures for multiple years.”

 A producer might focus on tractors one year, followed by upgrades to harvest or tillage equipment two or three years later.
 Over the span of five to 10 years, this producer might add large capital expenditure items, such as pivot irrigators, grain bins or livestock barns.

 “A capital expenditure plan helps you put all of these pieces together,” says Widmar.
 “It also helps you match your annual expectations and costs with your budget and allows you to think about how you can move your annual projections around so you can streamline your spending.”

 As the costs of owning and operating machinery continue to rise, it becomes easier to fall into accelerated depreciation and debt traps.
 That’s why it’s important to secure the right financing when it comes to making machinery purchases.